Reg

 the decoy carving world.
 He began going to local shows; first

 just to purchase supplies.
-Hereby, he discovered a whole new
+Hereby, he discovered a

 world of decoy carving.
 However, it would take him nine years